Overseeing national trade policies: the TPRM

 The objectives of the TPRM, as expressed in Annex 3 of the Marrakesh Agreement, include facilitating the smooth functioning of the multilateral trading system by enhancing the transparency of Members trade policies.

 All WTO Members are subject to review under the TPRM.
-The Annex mandates that the four Members with the largest shares of world trade (currently the European Communities, the United States, Japan and China) be reviewed each two years, the next 16 be reviewed each four years, and others be reviewed each six years.
+The Annex mandates that the four Members with the largest shares of world trade (currently the European Union, the United States, Japan and China) be reviewed each two years, the next 16 be reviewed each four years, and others be reviewed each six years.
 A longer period may be fixed for least-developed country Members.

 How the reviews are organized